Local Area Attractions Near 1000 Islands / Kingston KOA Holiday

 Lake on the Mountain

-It is curious that this lake has a constant flow of fresh water with no apparent source, 60 meters (200 ft) above Lake Ontario.
+It is curious that this mountaintop lake has a constant flow of fresh water with no apparent source, 60 meters (200 ft) above Lake Ontario.
 Mohawks offered gifts to its spirits and settlers thought it was bottomless.
 Come for the magnificent view over Lake Ontario and enjoy a picnic with your family.
 Or, skim across the water in a canoe and get an up-close view of its mysterious depths.

 Movies and Theaters

-Catch the latest movie releases at the 10 screen Cineplex or at the 10 screen Empire with IMAX both just minutes from the Campground, or enjoy a family outing in the giant 3 screen "Drive-In" 10 minutes away.
-The Grand Theater offers "a sizzling summer of Music and Comedy" in June, July and August.
+Catch the latest movie releases at the 10 screen Cineplex or at the 10 screen Empire with IMAX, both just minutes from the campground.
+The Grand Theater is another incredible attraction, offering "a sizzling summer of Music and Comedy" in June, July and August.

 The Kingston area hosts a large number of Golf courses.
-18 of them are within a 30 minute drive from the campground.
+18 of them are within a 30-minute drive from the campground.
 Whether or not you are an "almost pro" or only want to hit a few balls, there is something for everybody.
 The area also boasts one of Canada's oldest links, established in 1884.

 The many lakes surrounding Kingston all offer excellent fishing opportunities for avid anglers and amateurs alike.
-Loughborough Lake, one of the best fishing lakes in the area is just 15 minutes north and offers guided fishing tours as well as boat and equipment rental.
-You will find Bass, Northern Pike, Walleye, Lake Trout, Perch and Crappie on the end of your line or you might have a good story about "the big one that got away".
+Loughborough Lake, one of the best fishing lakes in the area, is just 15 minutes north and offers guided fishing tours as well as boat and equipment rental.
+You will find Bass, Northern Pike, Walleye, Lake Trout, Perch and Crappie on the end of your line.
+Or, you might just have a good story about "the big one that got away."

-Lake Ontario is home to hundreds of lost ships.
+Lake Ontario and the 1000 Islands are home to hundreds of lost ships.
 Come and take a charter from one of the many dive boats that service this area.
-One of the highlights is the Wolfe Islander II, down to about 85 feet the ferry was sunk after it was decommissioned.
+One of the highlights is the Wolfe Islander II.
+Down about 85 feet, the ferry was sunk after it was decommissioned.
 It is one of the many beautiful wrecks in the Kingston Area.

-If you require more information on these or other destinations, please ask one of our well informed staff, we have lots of information available and it will be our pleasure to help you.
+If you require more information on these or other destinations, please ask one of our well-informed and friendly staff.
+We have lots of information available, and it will be our pleasure to help you.